Chrissy Beckles, Founder and President

 The staff at Clinica Mi Mascota have welcomed our dogs with open arms and are enjoying working with The Sato Project.

 Esther is the woman who always says yes!
 Whether a home visit is required or one of our dogs needs delivering to their new family Esther is always ready to go.
 Esther coordinates our transports when they arrive in New York and ensures that each and every one of our dogs gets to their destination safely.

-Jennifer joined The Sato Project in 2014 to help lead its organizational development, fundraising, and outreach efforts.
-A passionate animal lover with years of experience as Development Director for wildlife and environmental organizations, she loves sharing The Sato Project's incredible rescue stories, and helping our organization grow.
-Please email her at jennifer at thesatoproject.com if you have any questions about supporting The Sato Project.
+Jennifer joined The Sato Project in 2014 to help lead its organizational development, fundraising, and communications efforts.
+A life-long animal lover with a background in non-profit fundraising and administration, she loves sharing The Sato Project's incredible rescue stories, and helping our organization grow.
+Please email her at email@example.com if you would like to discuss your ideas for supporting The Sato Project.

 Samantha has been working with rescue dogs in New York City for years, and now focuses her energy on satos.
 Her favorite part of the job is playing matchmaker with dogs and adopters, and she won’t sleep till she finds every pup the perfect home.
 If you’re interested in fostering or adopting a sato, email Samantha at firstname.lastname@example.org.